Geometric models for the derived categories of Ginzburg algebras of n-angulated surfaces via local-to-global principles: Introduction

+The handling of Fukaya categories comes with many analytical and geometric difficulties.
+For an efficient application of the rich intuition which Fukaya categories provide to typical representation theoretic questions, such as classifications problems, an algebraic approach to the construction of Fukaya categories is desirable.
+The emerging theory of perverse schobers seeks to give a higher categorical and algebraic approach to the construction of (some classes of) Fukaya categories and other Fukaya-type categories.

+For a typical instance where perverse schobers might be applied, consider a Lefschetz fibration $\pi:X\rightarrow {\bf S}$ from a suitable exact symplectic manifold $X$ to a surface equipped with a set of marked points $M\subset \partial {\bf S}$.
+There should exist a perverse schober on ${\bf S}$, parametrized by a spanning graph of ${\bf S}$, which can be described in terms of the typical fiber of the fibration and the vanishing cycles at the singular fibers.
+The category of global sections of the parametrized perverse schober should describe the partially wrapped Fukaya category of $X$ with stops which lie above $M$.
+In case that ${\bf S}$ is a disc, the resulting theory is supposed be similar to the approach to Fukaya categories of Lefschetz fibrations by Fukaya-Seidel categories, see \cite{Sei08}.

-Perverse schobers are expected to provide a framework for the description of Fukaya-categories 'with coefficients' in terms of sheaves or cosheaves of higher categories, see \cite{KS14}.
-The main motivation for the perverse schober description of the relative Ginzburg algebras of triangulated surfaces thus arises from Ivan Smith's embedding of the finite derived category of the (non-relative) Ginzburg algebra in the Fukaya category of a Calabi-Yau $3$-fold $Y$ with a Lefschetz fibration to the surface with typical fiber $T^*S^2$, see \cite{Smi15}.
-The derived categories of Ginzburg algebras of $n$-angulated surfaces have for $n>3$ so far not been related to Fukaya categories.
-We expect them to describe some versions of partially wrapped Fukaya categories of Calabi-Yau $n$-folds equipped with Lefschetz fibrations to the surfaces with typical fiber $T^*S^{n-1}$.
+These expectations formed the main motivation for the perverse schober description of the derived category of a relative Ginzburg algebra of a triangulated surface in terms of a perverse schober in \cite{Chr22}.
+As shown by Ivan Smith \cite{Smi15}, the finite derived category of the corresponding non-relative Ginzburg algebra admits an embedding into the (non-wrapped) derived Fukaya category of a Calabi-Yau $3$-fold $Y$, equipped with a Lefschetz fibration to the surface.
+The typical fiber of the fibration is the cotangent bundle $T^*S^2$ of the $2$-sphere; the generic stalk of the perverse schober is hence given by its Ind-complete wrapped Fukaya category $\on{Ind}\mathcal{W}(T^*S^2)\simeq \mathcal{D}(k[t_1])$.
+Even though the derived categories of higher Ginzburg algebras of $n$-angulated surfaces have for $n>3$ so far not been related to Fukaya categories, we can nevertheless exhibit algebraic versions of many of the usual features possessed by partially wrapped Fukaya categories of Calabi-Yau $n$-folds equipped with Lefschetz fibrations to surfaces with typical fiber $T^*S^{n-1}$.

+Before we return to relative Ginzburg algebras, we briefly recall the geometric model for the derived categories of (graded) gentle algebras, proven in the ungraded, respectively, underived setting in \cite{OPS18,BS19}.
+These derived categories are by \cite{HKK17,LP20} equivalent to the partially wrapped Fukaya categories of surfaces.
+These categories are further known as topological Fukaya categories and can be described as the global sections of constructible (co)sheaves on ribbon graphs embedded in the surfaces, see \cite{DK18,DK15}, which fit into the framework of parametrized perverse schobers.
+For this class of categories, it is clear how the geometric model, describing objects in terms of decorated curves, relates to the symplectic geometry.
+These curves themselves simply describe Lagrangians (half-dimensional submanifolds on which the symplectic form vanishes) inside the surface and thus objects in the Fukaya category.